Fluttrr/Anime-Auto-Renamer/README.md

 ```
 python Main.py "folder1" "folder2" "folder3"
 ```
 Where folder1 etc. are any directories you want to scan and rename.
+Do not forget the double quotes.
 Keep in mind this recursively looks in subfolders until it finds all folders containing video files.
 * Press enter and it will guide you through the renaming process.

 # Customization